GET HARD RESULTS. Start here

 FDA-Approved ED Medications

-Currently, the FDA has approved four science-backed medications for erectile dysfunction
+Currently, the FDA has approved four science-backed oral medications for erectile dysfunction

 These medications belong to a class of drugs called PDE5 inhibitors, which work by preventing the enzyme phosphodiesterase-5 from restricting blood flow to the erectile tissue located inside your penis.